Kotlin/kotlinx.serialization/docs/formats.md

 Kotlin Serialization `ProtoBuf` format supports preserving unknown fields, as described in the [Protocol Buffer-Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns).

-To keep the unknown fields, add a property in type `ProtoUnknownFieldHolder` with default value `null` or `ProtoUnknownFieldHolder.Empty` to your data class.
+To keep the unknown fields, add a property of type `ProtoUnknownFieldHolder` with default value `null` or `ProtoUnknownFieldHolder.Empty` to your data class.

 <!--- INCLUDE
 import kotlinx.serialization.*